littlewhitesea/STDAN-CVPRW-2022/README.md

 ## Acknowledgments
-Our code is inspired by [Zooming Slow-Mo](https://github.com/Mukosame/Zooming-Slow-Mo-CVPR-2020) and [Detectron2](https://github.com/facebookresearch/detectron2)
+Our code is based on [Zooming Slow-Mo](https://github.com/Mukosame/Zooming-Slow-Mo-CVPR-2020) and [Detectron2](https://github.com/facebookresearch/detectron2)